atomone-hub/atomone/x/gov/README.md

 There are three parameters that define if the deposit of a proposal should be burned or returned to the depositors.

+* `BurnDepositNoThreshold` burns the proposal deposit at the end of the voting period if the percentage of `No` votes (excluding `Abstain` votes)  exceeds the threshold.
 * `BurnVoteQuorum` burns the proposal deposit if the proposal deposit if the vote does not reach quorum.
 * `BurnProposalDepositPrevote` burns the proposal deposit if it does not enter the voting phase.